Sean Locke Photography/Getty Images

-Racking up rewards on checking accounts can substantially boost earnings.
+Racking up rewards on checking accounts can boost your earnings.

-The trick is clearing the checking account hurdles, which can include: meeting monthly minimums on the number of transactions, using online rather than paper statements and switching to direct deposit.
-"These debit card transaction (minimums) are starting to go up," Tumin says.
-"Now, it's 12 a month, rather than 10."
+The trick is meeting the account requirements, which can include monthly minimums on the number and dollar amount of transactions, using online rather than paper statements and having direct deposit.

 For any month in which you don't meet these requirements, you'll earn a near-worthless 0.05 percent APY at Northpointe, for example.
 There's also no guarantee that rates won't drop after you open the account.

 You should check the disclosures on any rewards account to make sure monthly fees and other costs won't eat up your rewards, but don't assume that these deals are too good to be true.

 Rewards checking isn't a "gotcha" technique, but a way for banks to encourage specific depositor behaviors, says Scott Hein, the Robert C. Brown chair in finance at Texas Tech University in Lubbock.
 He sees it as a win-win product for banks and their customers.

 RATE SEARCH: Ready to shop now?
 Find a great checking account near you with the help of Bankrate.